isabelle-ag/3040-API-Specs/README.md

 # 3040Crypto Wallet Management API

 ## Description
 This API enables users and applications to access their 3040Crypto wallet data programmatically.
-It includes the wallet's total value in a given fiat currency, personal transcation history, and global transaction history.
+It includes the wallet's total value in a given fiat currency, personal transaction history, and global transaction history.

 ## Endpoints